 The 11-16's 77mm filter size is a common one.
 These filters are not small or inexpensive, but they can often be shared among other lenses from various manufacturers.
 Be aware that a circular polarizer filter is going to provide very uneven results when used at 11mm on this lens.

 None of these lenses are weather sealed - don't be confused when you see "WR" (Water Repellent) listed as a spec for the Tokina 11-16.
 A "coating made of a special compound has been applied to the front surface of the lens through the use of a unique evaporation process.
 As a result, the lens offers excellent water- and oil-repellent performance and makes for easier cleaning should the lens be accidentally smeared with fingerprints or cosmetics."
 So, WR refers to "water-resistant protection to the front element only" [B&H].
 This is of course a good feature to have.
 Sorry - I didn't try smearing my front element to test this feature.
 Just couldn't bring myself to doing it.

 For many more comparisons, review the complete Tokina 11-16mm f/2.8 AT-X Pro DX Lens Specifications using the site's Lens Spec tool.

-Note that the Sigma 10-20mm f/3.5 EX DC HSM Lens performs much worse on the left side of the frame (as shown below) than on the right.
+Note that the Sigma 10-20mm f/3.5 EX DC HSM Lens performs much worse on the left side of the frame (as shown in the comparison) than on the right.
 You will see the difference when comparing this lens in the ISO 12233 chart sample crops.
 Also note that diffraction is becoming noticeable at f/11 and especially f/16 in these Rebel T2i examples.